 Yes.
 Students who have a vaccine exemption will remain on campus other than school-related travel.

-If fully vaccinated students leave campus for a weekend (with their family, for an athletic event, college visit, etc.), will they have to return with a PCR negative test?
+If fully vaccinated students leave campus for a weekend, club sports, college visits, etc., will they have to return with a negative PCR test?

 If a student leaves campus (healthy or ill), will the school provide remote learning?